susanirago22/Week-1-Code-Challenge/README.md

 ## Description

-This is a code challenge for phase-1 week1
+-This is a code challenge for  the phase-1 week 1

 # Getting Started